imabeastdrew/resybot/docs/ops.md

 - Workspace toggle:
   - `RESBOT_KEEP_WS`: when `true`, runner does not delete `/ws` on exit

+### Runner authentication modes

+The runner supports two authentication modes:

+- GitHub App mode (default):
+  - Used when `GITHUB_TOKEN` is **not** set.
+  - Requires: `INSTALLATION_ID`, `GITHUB_APP_ID`, and `GITHUB_PRIVATE_KEY`.
+  - This is the mode used when the server enqueues a run in response to GitHub App webhooks.

+- GitHub Actions / CI token mode:
+  - Used when `GITHUB_TOKEN` is set in the environment.
+  - The runner uses `GITHUB_TOKEN` directly for Git operations and REST API calls.
+  - GitHub App credentials become optional (they are ignored for auth if `GITHUB_TOKEN` is present).
+  - This mode is recommended when invoking `resbot-runner` directly from a GitHub Actions workflow.

 ### Post-Resolution Hooks (all default OFF)

 Enable optional hooks that run after conflict resolution but before committing: